ARM LIFT Image

 It is common for arm lift patients to combine this surgery with another procedure.
 Some common techniques often combined during what is known as an “upper body lift” include liposuction, abdominoplasty (tummy tuck) and breast surgery (breast lift).
 During your consultation, each surgery will be discussed and recommendations will be made on whether these procedures should be done at the same time.

-How Toned Will I Look?
+How Toned Will I Look after An Arm Lift?

 An arm lift is performed to remove hanging skin and fat.
 The only way to build muscle is through strength training.
 Following surgery, once the arms are fully healed, patients can resume exercise and weight training.
 This is a great way to add shape to the arms by toning and strengthening them.